alhsu/AmpliVar/README.md

 it can be used for profiling of low-frequency random errors derived from sequencing, polymerase and tissue damage.

 AmpliVar can be used with or without a reference genome.
-When used without a reference genome, a list of known genotypes for the targeted regions needs to be provided.
+When used without a reference genome, a list of sequence of known genotypes for the targeted regions needs to be provided.

 **Authors:**
 Graham Taylor :older_man:,